CRMPickers logoCRMPickers

 monday CRM

-Sales workflows tied to projects, handoffs, and internal operations
+Sales workflows tied to projects, onboarding, delivery, and internal handoffs

 Pipedrive

-Sales-led SMBs that want a focused pipeline CRM
+Sales-led SMBs that need a focused pipeline CRM and daily rep adoption

 monday CRM